abledbody/Picotron-Wiki/workspace/util/load/main.md

 #### `-b`

-Open files from the workspace in the background
+Open files from the workspace in the background, rather than stealing the focus of the current window

 ### path